overwolf/overwolf.github.io/docs/start/submit-your-app-to-the-store.md

     * The launcher icon should look like the app's dock icon to prevent confusion.
     * The launcher icon is a 256×256 transparent .png converted into an .ico file in the following resolutions: 16×16, 32×32, 48×48, 256×256.
     * The launcher icon should weigh less than 150Kb.
+    * **Contact us if you want to update your installer icon** with the ICO file (the installer is the EXE bundle icon that the users downloads from the OW app store).

   * WindowIcon.png
     * A colored icon for the window task bar icon \ window header.
 If not defined, the **IconMouseOver** will be taken.
     The difference between the two icons, is that this taskbar icon should be squared, while the other icons are rounded, to fit the OW deck.